 4. Isla de Los Pájarosa – Bird Island

-Many of the Bacalar boat tours also include a visit to Bird Island or Isla de Los Pájarosa.
-Though it’s technically an extension of land, it’s enclosed by water on all sides making it feel like a true island.
+Many Bacalar boat tours also include visiting Bird Island or Isla de Los Pájarosa.
+Though it’s technically an extension of land, it’s enclosed by water on all sides, making it feel like a true island.
 If you are a photographer or a fan of ecotourism, we highly recommend choosing a tour that includes a visit to this island (Most standard tours just do a drive-by of Bird Island).

-Bird Island is a bird sanctuary with lots of natural resources, and every year many different species of birds flock here during their migration season.
+Bird Island is a bird sanctuary with lots of natural resources, and every year, many species of birds flock here during their migration season.
 Parrots, owls, and hawks are just some of the birds you might spot here.

 5. Canal de Los Piratas – The Pirates’ Canal

-The last, and arguably the best stop on a Bacalar Boat tour is Canal de Los Piratas.
+The last and arguably the best stop on a Bacalar Boat tour is Canal de Los Piratas.
 This picture-perfect spot is where Laguna Bacalar and nearby Laguna Mariscal connect through a small canal.
-As the name suggests it did actually have pirates when the canal was a trade route.
+As the name suggests, it did have pirates when the canal was a trade route.

-Today it’s a spot to hang out, swim, have a few cervezas in the water, and just take in the natural beauty of the area.
-Here you’ll also find the remnants of a failed restaurant that is now covered in murals and stands in stark contrast to the pristine nature of Laguna Bacalar.
+Today, it’s a spot to hang out, swim, have a few cervezas in the water, and just take in the area’s natural beauty.
+Here, you’ll also find the remnants of a failed restaurant that is now covered in murals and stands in stark contrast to the pristine nature of Laguna Bacalar.

 Add on Stops Bacalar Boat Tour

 Not included on most standard boat tours is Cenote Azul.
 It’s not part of the Bacalar Lagoon like the others, but it’s still one of the best cenotes in Bacalar.
-It’s 90 meters wide, making it one of the deepest, and feels more like a small lake.
+It’s 90 meters wide, one of the deepest, and feels like a small lake.

-It’s open 10 am – 6 pm every day and is the perfect spot to swim, kayak, snorkel, or paddleboard.
+It’s open 10 am – 6 pm daily and is the perfect spot to swim, kayak, snorkel, or paddleboard.
 There are equipment rentals and a restaurant at the entrance, and the surrounding vegetation makes it feel like an oasis in the middle of the jungle.
-There is also a restaurant and bar here if you choose to spend more time.
+There is also a restaurant and bar if you spend more time.

-Another worthwhile place to visit is a narrow section of the Bacalar Lagoon known as Los Rapidos (The Rapids).
-Again not part of the stadard boat tour in Bacalar, but can be arranged from town or possibly added on depending on the tour company.
+Another worthwhile place to visit is a narrow section of the Bacalar Lagoon known as Los Rapidos (The Bacalar Rapids).
+Again, it is not part of the standard boat tour in Bacalar, but it can be arranged from town or possibly added on depending on the tour company.